What Is An Environmental Policy?

 - a commitment to comply with all applicable legal requirements

 It should be appropriate to the nature, scale and environmental impacts of your activities.
 Your policy should also identify who within the organisation is responsible for implementing and monitoring the objectives.
-Responsibilities of employees with respect to their environmental duties should also be set out.
+The responsibilities of employees with respect to their environmental duties should also be set out.
 Remember training may be required to help your employees to fulfil these duties.

-Finally outline how you are going to assess whether or not targets are being met.
-This can be by official audits or by regularly monitoring records such as meter readings, sampling of emissions or skip loads.
+Finally, outline how you are going to assess whether or not targets are being met.
+This can be done by official audits or by regularly monitoring records such as meter readings, sampling of emissions or skip loads.
 If targets are not being met then investigate why not; if they are, then set harder

 What the Law Says

 The primary pieces of environmental legislation in this country are The Environmental Protection Act 1990, Environment Act 1995, Control of Pollution (Amendment) Act 1989.
-The main aims of these pieces of legislation is to reduce pollution.
+The main aim of these pieces of legislation is to reduce pollution.